Nibuja05/dota_vector_targeting/README.md

 - Set up Library:
 	- Copy vector\_targeting.lua to you 'libs' folder under vscripts (or copy folder if it doesnt exist)
 	- require the script in you addon\_game\_mode.lua
+	- copy `custom_net_tables.txt` or combine it with your existing one

 - Overwrite particles:
 	- copy the content of the particle directory to yours.
 This will overwrite the default particles and replace them with these custom ones (default ones don't seem to work properly)